grosilho/sk-tau-rock_methods/README.md

  ./configure.sh
  ./build.sh
  ```
- Upon configuration, the script will automatically download the required external libraries: `Eigen` and `GetPot`.
+ Upon configuration, the script will use git to automatically download the required external libraries: `Eigen` and `GetPot`.

  The compiled executable is found in the ``install/`` directory.